ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 The contact page is not responsive in all devices.

 The website is not responsive in all devices.
 In some devices, the submit buttons were pushed to different sides.
-Also, the position of logo changes in some devices.
+Also, the position of logo and footer changes in some devices.

 ## Deployment